mattva01/schooltool/src/schooltool/restclient/README.txt

     >>> from schooltool.restclient.restclient import SchoolToolClient
     >>> client = SchoolToolClient('localhost', port=7001, ssl=False)

 Since we do not want to make actual HTTP connections in a functional test, we'll use a stub connectionFactory.

-    >>> from schooltool.restclient.tests import RestConnectionFactory
+    >>> from schooltool.restclient.ftests import RestConnectionFactory
     >>> client.connectionFactory = RestConnectionFactory

 We will authenticate as the user 'manager' with password 'schooltool'